ekmixon/allocator/README.md

 ## Why don't you require to add details about the vulnerability before publication?

 shvi-allocation is an identifier allocation system supporting security researchers to uniquely identify software and hardware vulnerabilities.
-The shvi-allocation system don't store any information about the security vulnerability before that the requester decided to publish the vulnerability.
+The shvi-allocation system doesn't store any information about the security vulnerability before that the requester decided to publish the vulnerability.